How To Break Through A Workout Plateau

 Some examples of fitness progression include:

-- Increase number of reps of an exercise — if you were doing 10 pushups, increase to 12 pushups
+- Increase the number of reps of an exercise — if you usually do 10 pushups, try 12 next time

-- Increasing the number of exercises completed in a given timeframe
+- Increase the number of exercises you're aiming to complete in a given timeframe

 Track your fitness progress

-You can’t be sure you’ve hit a plateau unless you are tracking your progress.
-There are many ways to do this, and we recommend using more than one method.
+You can’t be sure you’ve hit a plateau unless you're tracking your progress.
+There are many ways to do this, and it’s best to use more than one method.

 - Use a fitness tracker